Bacagine/libtrace/README.md

 - ERROR_LEVEL   (2): Errors that not cause the interruption of program
 - FATAL_LEVEL   (3): Erros that cause the interruption of program
 - DEBUG_LEVEL   (4): Detailed messages intended for the programmer
 - TRACE_LEVEL   (5): Messages more detailed than DEBUG_LEVEL level.
-Show all log level messages
+Show all trace level messages

 ## Configuration file